 This will help Google know what am talking about, and to show the page to someone who is looking for it.

 Alternative text describes when the image does not get loaded or is not visible.
 Screen readers usually read out these Alt texts, thus helping a visually impaired reader understand the image better.

 Not only that search engines also use these texts to index the images in your post better and improves your SEO.
 So do not shy away from adding them to your images!

-If you are posting a review of a book, say The hating game, all you have to do is add descriptive word in the alt tags.
-Here I used ‘hating game book cover’.
+If you are posting an article on the topic 8 Common grammar mistakes to avoid while writingwith relevant images, all you have to do is add descriptive text to those images in the alt tags.
+Here I used ‘Blogging terms to know – Keyword’.
 Pretty simple isn’t it?